 To help us continue these developments, everyone that has WGS will be offered the opportunity to contribute their anonymised data to the National Genomic Research Library that can be accessed by academic or commercial researchers.
 Access will be granted and monitored by a committee made up of doctors, clinical academics and patient representatives and no identifiable data will be released.
 We will also ask your permission for us to contact you should any relevant research studies become available.

 Your doctor will discuss this in more detail and ask you to sign a form to say whether you agree to donate your data to research or not.
 Contributing in this way may help you or your family in the future, and may also help others.
+If you choose to opt in you are free to change your mind and opt out of the research library at any given point.

 If you decide not to have WGS or not to contribute your data for research, you will still receive the best possible care from your doctor.
 The same applies no matter what the result of your WGS may be, should you choose to have the test.